-- Recognizes the receptor sites of the host cell
+- Spikes recognizes the receptor sites of the host cell.

 - Cell lysis

-Attachment: In this step tail pin or spikes recognizes the receptor sites on the host bacterial cell and attaches to it.
-After that, the tail fibres of the bacteriophage gets attached to the surface of the bacteria.
+Attachment: In this step, a tail pin or spike recognizes the receptor sites on the host bacterial cell and attaches to it.
+After that, the tail fibres of the bacteriophage attaches to the surface of the bacteria.

 Adsorption: In this step, the amino groups of the host cell reacts with the carboxyl group of the bacterial cell and vice versa.
-After the reaction, the tail fibres secrete “Lytic enzyme”.
-This enzyme creates a hole in the host cell through which genetic material passes into the host cell cytoplasm.
+After the reaction, the tail fibres secrete a lytic enzyme.
+This enzyme creates a hole in the host cell through which a viral genome moves into the host cell cytoplasm.

-Penetration: This step is also known as “Injection”, where the phage genetic material penetrates into the genetic material of the host.
+Penetration: This step is also known as “Injection”, in which the phage genetic material penetrates the genetic material of the host.

-Replication or biosynthesis: After the penetration, the mRNA moves out of the nucleus to the cytoplasm and the virus genetic material degrade the host genetic material.
-Then mRNA transcribes and translates to form protein capsid which leads to the biosynthesis of other components.
+Replication or biosynthesis: After the penetration, the mRNA moves out of the nucleus to the cytoplasm, and the viral genome degrades the host genetic material.
+Then mRNA transcribes and translates to form protein capsid, which leads to the biosynthesis of other components.